guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 The firmware contains the tested Titan Noir Max HID descriptor and button map.

-Your specific token lives in the `secrets.yaml`, not in the shareable source.
+In the translator project, your wake token is usually sniffed and stored directly on your ESP32 board.
+It can optionally be in the `secrets.yaml`, but is not required to be in `secrets.yaml`.

 Mrmachine already captured and mapped an original Titan Noir Max remote.
 We do not need to learn its buttons, HID descriptor, names or Home Assistant entities.
 That has already been done for us by mrmachine.

-**_The only per-remote value we must acquire is the original remote's 15-byte BLE wake token._**

 # Installing This Software on ESP32